milestonesys/mipsdk-samples-plugin/ConfigDump/README.md

 The ConfigDump sample can be used for all MIP environments, and will dump the configuration as it sees it.

-MIP Environment - Smart Client
+## MIP Environment - Smart Client

 In the Smart Client, it populates a tree view with the entire configuration.
-Each time the user clicks on a node, the plug-in asks for the child nodes and populates the child nodes with the result.
+Each time the user expands a node, the plug-in asks for the child nodes and populates the child nodes with the result.
 Also, when a node is selected, the node properties are displayed in the upper-right corner of the window.